mzlogin/awesome-adb/README.en.md

     deferred=false layoutNeeded=false
 ```

-Where `mDisplayId` to display numbers,` init` initial resolution and screen density, `app` height than` init` in the smaller, bottom of the screen indicates the virtual keys and a height of 1920 - 1794 = 126px co 42dp .
+The `mDisplayId` stands for the number of the display screen, `init` shows the initial resolution and density of the screen, the height in `app` is smaller than that in `init`, which means the device has a virtual navigation bar with a height: `1920 - 1794 = 126px (42dp)`.

 ### android\_id

-command:
+Command:

 ```sh
 adb shell settings get secure android_id
 ```

-Example output:
+Sample output:

 ```sh
 51b6be48bac8c569